Client Course Description

 The Club has hosted the USGA’s US Open Qualifying Tournament several times, as well as the Metropolitan Golf Association’s Senior’s Tournament.

-Designer implemented a long range master plan and a complete restoration of the golf courses while also updating the golf course features to today’s standards.
+In 2016, Rees Jones and Steve Weisser implemented a long range master plan and a complete renovation of the golf courses while also updating the golf course features to today’s standards.